Avoid receding hairline (for men)

 - 5.5 How to Apply Oil to a Receding Hairline?

-- 5.18 I have come to this site because I realized my hair was changing at the age of 20 now 8 years later it seem a bit more receding but its going so slow.
-Its always during these months it seems worse.
+- 5.15 I have come to this site because I realized my hair was changing at the age of 20.
+Now 8 years later it seems a bit more receding but the change is slow.
+It's always during these months it seems worse.
 I just don't know why it won't fall out already, it just seems to go in these odd phases?

 - 6 Comments